 “Ron Medellin” is Medellin’s most popular rum, and is the cheapest spirit, after aguardiente.
 A 750ml bottle is around 28,000 COP (just over 9 USD) in the shops.

-Colombians love their juices, and there is usually a juice of the day included within the menu of the day at lunch.
+Colombians love their fresh juices, and there is usually a juice of the day included within the menu of the day at lunch.
 Popular flavours are:

 - Lulo – an exotic, sour Colombian fruit